Diary of a First-Time Gardener: Tackling a Front Yard Makeover

 Before planting, I prepped: I had a plumber check the health of our front yard sewer line, applied for a permit to plant a tree in the parkway, and hired a crew to grade the slope for a smooth surface and good drainage.

-I drafted garden plans, first freehand and then digitally.
+I drafted front garden plans, first freehand and then digitally.
 The biggest eye-opener was doing a Photoshop rendering with images I'd found online of my favorite plants.
-With the plants in the landscape at their mature sizes, my yard looked like it was on steroids.
+With a visual of the plants in the landscape at their mature sizes, my yard looked like it was on steroids.
 I knew I needed to scale way back.

 July 2016: Reality Check